 After undergoing a head computed tomography (CT) scan, and cleaning my eye at Rafidia Governmental Hospital in Nablus, doctors told me that the gas canister caused a fracture in my nose and bleeding in the retina of my left eye.
-Following my injury, I felt severe pain and did not go to school for two days.
+Following my injury, I felt severe pain and did not go to school for two days.237

-Israeli drones firing tear gas canisters at Palestinian protesters at Jabal Sbeih Alaa Badarneh © 25 June 2021 protests at Jabal Sbeih, Naseem was injured three times with rubber-coated metal bullets, despite wearing the distinctive journalists' blue vest with clear 'PRESS' written on it.
+Israel's excessive use of force to supress protests at Jabal Sbeih did not only target protesters, including children and the elderly, but also journalists and paramedics.
+Essentially, Israel's excessive use of force is a systematic policy deployed against all Palestinians.
+Naseem Ali M'alla, 26, resident of Beita, has been working as a freelance journalist since 2016.
+While covering protests at Jabal Sbeih, Naseem was injured three times with rubber-coated metal bullets, despite wearing the distinctive journalists' blue vest with clear 'PRESS' written on it.
 Naseem, who was 24 years old at the time, was injured in his right foot on 27 July 2021, whereas his left flank was hit the next day, on 28 July 2021, and his third injury, which was in the right knee, took place on 6 August 2021.
 In his affidavit to Al-Haq, Naseem recounted how soldiers had directly targeted him: